Faithful Semitoric Systems: Completely integrable Hamiltonian systems

 Many of the integrable systems considered in this paper arise from restricting a given system to a subset.

-\begin{definition} A {\em subsystem} of an integrable system $\is$ is an integrable system $\left(V,\omega|_{V}, \Phi|_{V}\right)$ where $V$ is an open subset of $M$.
-If $V=\Phi^{-1}(U)$ for some open subset $U$ of $\Phi(M)$, the subsystem of $\is$ relative to $V$ is also referred to as the {\em subsystem of $\is$ relative to $U$}. \end{definition} \begin{rmk} Subsystems of integrable systems with compact fibers need not have compact fibers; moreover, subsystems of integrable systems supporting a Hamiltonian $\R^n$-action need not support a Hamiltonian $\R^n$-action. \end{rmk}
+\begin{Definition} A {\em subsystem} of an integrable system $\is$ is an integrable system $ (V,\omega|_{V}, \Phi|_{V} )$ where $V$ is an open subset of~$M$.
+If $V=\Phi^{-1}(U)$ for some open subset~$U$ of~$\Phi(M)$, the subsystem $(V,\omega|_{V}, \Phi|_{V})$ is also referred to as the {\em subsystem of~$\is$ relative to~$U$}. \end{Definition} \begin{rmk} Subsystems of integrable systems with compact fibers need not have compact fibers.
+If $\is$ is an integrable system with compact fibers, for any point $p \in M$, the subsystem $ (M\smallsetminus \{p \}, \omega_{M\smallsetminus \{p\}}, \Phi|_{M\smallsetminus \{p\}} )$ does not have compact fibers.
+If $p$ is chosen to be regular in the sense of Definition~\ref{defn:singular_points_fibers}, then the above example shows that subsystems of integrable systems supporting a Hamiltonian $\R^n$-action need not support a Hamiltonian $\R^n$-action. \end{rmk}

-The most accessible feature of an integrable system is the image of $\Phi$, but, for arbitrary systems, there is no way to extract useful information from that image.
-However, the leaf space of the system reliably reflects some of the structure.
+The most accessible feature of an integrable system is the image of~$\Phi$.
+However, it is the leaf space of the system that reliably reflects some of the topological structure.